dhashwinkennedy/Ecommerce-Electronics-Website/README.md

 |                Events Page                |                  Drawer & Pincode Update                   |
 | :---------------------------------------: | :--------------------------------------------------------: |
 | ![Eventpage](./screenshots/Eventpage.png) | ![Drawer Update](./screenshots/drawerandpincodeupdate.png) |

+> [!NOTE]
+> **Technical Status:** The current UI is optimized specifically for a **1920x1080 viewport** and is not yet fully responsive across all device breakpoints.
+Additionally, the integrated database contains a **limited sample set** of products for demonstration purposes.

 ## 📝 License